Chester: Horseracing

 Chester Racecourse hosts several flat race meetings from the spring to the autumn.
 The races take place within view of the City walls and attract tens of thousands of visitors.
 The May meeting includes several nationally significant races, such as the Chester Vase, which is recognised as a trial for The Derby.

 Other sports

-A successful hockey club, Chester H.C., plays at the County Officers' Club on Plas Newton Lane, and a handball team, Deva Handball Club, boasts of being the largest handball team in the country.
-Deva's handball club plays in National League 1 of handball.
-There is also an American football team, the Chester Romans, part of the British American Football League.
+A successful hockey club, Chester H.C., plays at the County Officers' Club on Plas Newton Lane.
+Deva Handball Club is based in Chester and competes in national competition.
+There is also an American football team, the Chester Romans, who compete in the BAFA National Leagues.

 Chester Golf Club is near the banks of the Dee, and there are numerous private golf courses near the city, as well as a 9-hole municipal course at Westminster Park.

 The Northgate Arena is the city's main leisure centre; smaller sports centres are in Christleton and Upton.
 The Victorian City Baths are in the city centre.

-December 2011 saw the first Chester Santa Dash.
-A 4 km running event whose route winds around the streets of Chester in aid of local charities; the Santa Dash is a festive event open to everyone of all ages and abilities.
+December 2011 saw the first Chester Santa Dash, a festive running event in aid of local charities.

 The city has hosted the RAC Rally eight times.